praveenjuge/praveenjuge/content/blog/add-all-tailwind-2-color-palette-in-your-config.md

 ---
-title: Add all Tailwind 2 Color Palette in your config
+title: Add all Tailwind 2 Color Palettes in your config
 description: Tailwind 2 has eight default color palette that you can use in your project, but internally it ships with 22 more colour palettes.
 Here is how you can import them all.
 This increases the final css size by a lot, make sure